cn0047/stash/ed/sh/consul/README.md

 * Control access at the point of entry (with TLS certificates).
 * Simplify traffic management (load balance requests).

-Cluster peering - connects two or more independent Consul clusters.
+Cluster peering - connect two or more independent Consul clusters.

 Failover - route traffic to and from unhealthy or unreachable service.

+Dataplane - manages Envoy proxies and leaves responsibility for other functions (communications between service instances, their sidecar proxies, and the servers) to the orchestrator (for example kubelet in k8s).

+KV Store - simple Key/Value store.

+ACLs - authenticate requests and authorize access to resources.
+Rule -> Policy -> Token (PolicyA, PolicyB).

 ````sh
 # consul-server.mesh.hcl